 What to expect when you complete your DPP

-Get in touch with a credit rating agency to see what your credit score is.
-There are three main ones in the UK:
+Get in touch with one of the three main CRAs to see what your credit score is.

 Free multilingual debt guide